-Socialist Students campaigns against university tuition fees, against cuts in funding for higher education, for the restoration of a living grant and against the war on Afghanistan, to name but a few issues.
+Socialist Students campaigns against university tuition fees, against cuts in funding for higher education, for the restoration of a living grant and on many other issues.

 Visit Socialist Students website

-The Socialist Party always opposed the invasion of Iraq and Afghanistan and consistently called for the immediate withdrawal of troops.
-We have also been actively involved in many other anti-war campaigns and protests, including against Israeli military onslaughts on Gaza.
-We are part of the Stop the War Coalition.
+The Socialist Party always opposed the invasions and occupations of Iraq and Afghanistan and consistently called for the immediate withdrawal of troops.
+We have been actively involved in many other anti-war campaigns and protests, including against Israeli military onslaughts on Gaza.

 National Health Service campaigning

 We have been involved in many campaigns to stop hospital and ward closures around the country, and against the ongoing privatisation of health services.
 Read our NHS campaign articles.

 The Socialist carries many reports on healthworkers fighting low pay and privatisation, some led by Socialist Party members, such as at Whipps Cross.